loopsocial/firework_ios_sdk_agora_support/README.md

 ## FireworkVideo SDK Documentation

 This supporting library is intended to be used alongside FireworkVideo SDK.
-Read over the [FireworkVideo SDK documentation](https://github.com/loopsocial/firework_ios_sdk#fireworkvideo) and [sample code](https://github.com/loopsocial/firework_ios_sdk/tree/main/FireworkVideoSample) to ensure smooth integration with IVS SDK.
+Read over the [FireworkVideo SDK documentation](https://github.com/loopsocial/firework_ios_sdk#fireworkvideo) and [sample code](https://github.com/loopsocial/firework_ios_sdk/tree/main/FireworkVideoSample) to ensure smooth integration with Agora SDK.

-Ensure your Firework content is configured and apply correct styling and/or layout before integrating the IVS supporting library.
+Ensure your Firework content is configured and apply correct styling and/or layout before integrating the Agora supporting library.
 This will ensure your testing conditions will match your production environment.

 ## Setup

   1. Add FireworkVideoSDK to your project; follow the [Firework Video installation instructions](https://github.com/loopsocial/firework_ios_sdk#readme).
-  2. Add Amazon IVS SDK to your project; follow the [Amazon IVS installation instructions](https://docs.aws.amazon.com/ivs/latest/userguide/player-ios.html).
+  2. Add Agora Live Streaming SDK to your project; follow the [Agora installation instructions](https://docs.agora.io/en/Interactive%20Broadcast/start_live_ios?platform=iOS#project-setup).
-  3. Add FireworkVideoIVSSupporting library to your project; follow the instructions [below](#installation).
+  3. Add FireworkVideoAgoraSupporting library to your project; follow the instructions [below](#installation).

 ### Installation

-Swift Package Manager is the recommended way to install the FireworkVideo IVS Supporting Library.
+Swift Package Manager is the recommended way to install the FireworkVideo Agora Supporting Library.

 > Note: alternatively you can [download the binary](https://github.com/loopsocial/firework_ios_sdk_ivs_support/releases/latest) directly and install it manually.
+(TODO)

 ## Using the SDK